 Increased energy efficiency results in the following benefits:

-Title 24 is the specific building energy code standard in California.
+Title 24, part 6 is the specific building energy code standard in California.

 Building energy code standards are updated at times to allow for incorporation of new energy-efficiency advancements and methods.